ztomlord/Puzzle_Challenge/Readme.txt

+Jigsaw puzzles are created using this site: https://puzzle.telegnom.org/ I just took a screenshot of the result and saved it to my computer as a jpg.

+Biggest *todo* is to convert the file location, name, and debug visuals flag to arguments rather than hardcoded in

 cpp opencv windows install from scratch notes (TL 2022) -download latest source code from github for opencv -put in directory location where you are going to leave it